Posted on behalf of Henness & Haight on Jun 18, 2015 in Aviation Accident News

 Errors during takeoff and landing are also a major reason for general aviation accidents.
 Equipment and construction activities have been known to get in the way of a plane that is taxiing down the runway.
 In addition, lifting, climbing and leveling off involve a great deal of skill and it is easy to make a miscalculation that can result in disaster.
 Landing is one of the trickiest parts of flying.
 Knowing how to reduce to the proper speed, safely control the plane on touchdown and navigate the sometimes crowded runway environment can present all sorts of hazards.
 One second of distraction can create the conditions for a fatal accident.

 Despite all this, improved regulations and education for pilots mean that flying is still very safe.
 While even one death is unacceptable, 500 deaths annually is a very small number considering the thousands upon thousands of small passenger flights taken every year.
-If you or a loved one are involved in an aviation accident and need representation, we are here to help.
+If you or a loved one are involved in an aviation accident and need representation, the personal injury lawyers and support staff at Henness & Haight are here to help.
 Take a look at our airplane accident or helicopter accident pages and get in touch if you would like a free consultation.